 Tuition fee payment for second and following academic years

 Students must pay their tuition fee for the consequent year of study before they can register as attending.
-The tuition fee for the upcoming academic year is to be paid in one lot and by invoice.
-The Student Services will send you an invoice during the month of May.
-The invoice is due 30 days after it has been sent.
-Once your tuition fee has been received, you will be registered as attending for the whole academic year and you will be notified about this.
-Please note that it can take a few weeks before we have received your payment.
-You do not need to pay separately the membership fee for the Student Union (HYY) as it is included in the tuition fee.
+Once the tuition fee has been received, International Student Advice will be able to update your status as attending within one week.
+You do not need to pay separately for the membership fee for the Student Union (HYY) as it is included in the tuition fee.

 Starting from the autumn term 2023, the healthcare fee is no longer included in the tuition fee or scholarships covering the tuition fee.
 Tuition fee liable students need to pay the healthcare fee themselves to Kela (link to Kela website).

 These same rules apply if you are delayed in your studies and must study for an additional academic year to graduate.
-You can register as attending for the following autumn term, in which case you must pay half of the tuition fee.
+You can register as attending for the following autumn term, in which case you must pay half of the annual tuition fee.
 The fee will be charged by term until you have completed the degree.

 Scholarships awarded for the first and second year of a master's programme

-• In order to receive your grant for the second study year, you must earn 55 credits during your first study year.
+• In order to renew your grant for the second study year, you must earn 55 credits during your first study year.
 The academic year ends on 31 July.
 This is the only requirement for receiving the grant.
 Only new credits that have been earned during the Student’s first study year at the University of Helsinki are included in the 55 credits.
 Transferred credits from previous studies cannot be included.

-• Those who received a 100% tuition fee scholarship or Finland Scholarship and earned 55 credits will then be registered as attending for the upcoming academic year.
+• Those who received a 100% tuition fee covering scholarship or Finland Scholarship:

 Dean's Awards